SteveCooling/dr1x-interface/README.md

 Compatibility
 -------------

-Code is tested on Teensy 3.1 and Arduino Pro Micro (Leonardo), but should work on most anything you can program from the Arduino IDE.
+Code is tested on Teensy 3.1 and Arduino Pro Micro (Leonardo), but should work on anything you can program from the Arduino IDE that appears as a serial port to the connected computer.

+This interface can be used to link several Yaesu DR-1X repeaters together, and to provide Echolink connectivity to one or more such repeaters.
+To do this you need to use my patched version of TheLinkBox from here: https://github.com/SteveCooling/thelinkbox